 So much for the intro: What we want to make clear with this is that the white shirt is a phenomenon.
 Let's get on with the facts, and a bit of fun too.

-Over time, the nobility naturally wanted to make it clear that they were nobles and way above the common folk, and thus look different.
+Over time, the nobility, as they do, wanted to make it clear that they were nobles and way above the common folk, and thus they needed to look different.
 Slowly but surely they started to show their white undershirts, in the form of collars and cuffs.
-In this way they showed their fresh appearance and status.
+This way they showed their fresh appearance and status.
 Because if you were well-off, you didn't have to work on land or in ports, and clean white collars and cuffs sent a status-enhancing signal.
 Just like white skin did: tanned skin was reserved for farmers and outdoor people.
 Ironically, a tan these days indicates that you have enough money to go on vacation.

-The poor plebs couldn't afford to wear bright white undershirts all the time, so they couldn't show off their trims and collars.
+The poor plebs couldn't afford to wear bright white undershirts all the time, so they couldn't show off their trims and collars either.

 Slowly the white cuffs and collars became bigger and more visible, because the bigger they were, the richer a person was.
 They were no longer part of the undershirt and were starched to stay upright.